learning-zone/python-basics/README.md

 Memcached does not offer any form of security either in encryption or authentication

-#### What is List Comprehensions feature of Python used for?
+#### Q. What is List Comprehensions feature of Python used for?

 List comprehensions help to create and manage lists in a simpler and clearer way than using `map()`, `filter()` and `lambda`.
 Each list comprehension consists of an expression followed by a for clause, then zero or more for or if clauses.

-#### What are lambda expressions, list comprehensions and generator expressions?
+#### Q. What are lambda expressions, list comprehensions and generator expressions?
 What are the advantages and appropriate uses of each?

 **Lambda expressions** are a shorthand technique for creating single line, anonymous functions.
 Their simple, inline nature often – though not always – leads to more readable and concise code than the alternative of formal function declarations.
 On the other hand, their terse inline nature, by definition, very much limits what they are capable of doing and their applicability.
 Being anonymous and inline, the only way to use the same lambda function in multiple locations in your code is to specify it redundantly.